jordifierro/jordifierro.github.io/_posts/2016-02-22-rails-apicontroller-and-concerns.md

 As is normal, almost all of this common code is related with the input parameters or the output format and affects directly to the api version contracts.
-Because of that I've decided that it needs to be versioned, like the other controllers.
+Because of that, I've decided that it needs to be versioned, like the other controllers.
 That's the reason to create ApiController, which has the same purpose as ApplicationController,